cms-tau-pog/TauFW/PicoProducer/README.md

 ]
 ```
 The `Samples` class takes at least three arguments:
-1. The first string is a user-chosen name to group samples together (e.g. `DY`, `TT`, `VV`, `Data`, ...).
+1. The first string is a user-chosen name to group samples together (e.g. `'DY'`, `'TT'`, `'VV'`, `'Data'`, ...).
-2. The second is a custom short name for the sample  (e.g. `DYJetsToLL_M-50`, `SingleMuon_Run2016C`).
+2. The second is a custom short name for the sample  (e.g. `'DYJetsToLL_M-50'`, `'SingleMuon_Run2016C'`).
 3. The third and optionally additional arguments are the full DAS paths of the sample.
 Multiple DAS paths for the same sample can be used for extensions.

 Other optional keyword arguments are
 * `dtype`: Data type like `'mc'`, `'data'` or `'embed'`.
 As a short cut you can use the subclasses `MC` and `Data`.
-* `store`: Path where all nanoAOD files are stored (instead of being given by DAS).
+* `store`: Path where all nanoAOD files are stored (instead of being given by the DAS tool).
-  This is useful if you produced or skimmed your NanoAOD samples, and they are not available via DAS.
+  This is useful if you have produced or skimmed your NanoAOD samples, and they are not available via DAS.
   The path may contain variables like `$PATH` for the full DAS path, `$GROUP` for the group, `$SAMPLE` for the sample short name.
 * `url`: Redirector URL for XRootD protocol, e.g. `root://cms-xrd-global.cern.ch` for DAS.
 * `files`: Either a list of files, OR a string to a text file with a list of files.
-  This can speed things up if DAS is slow or unreliable.
+  This can speed things up if DAS is slow or unreliable,
+  or you want to avoid retrieving the files from a local storage element on the fly each time.
 * `nfilesperjob`: Number filed per job.
 If the samples is split in many small files,
   you can choose a larger `nfilesperjob` to reduce the number of short jobs.
 * `blacklist`: A list of files that you do not want to run on.
 This is useful if some files are corrupted.